To get started with AEM development on IntelliJ, the following steps are required.

 Next, set up your project using Maven as described in How-To Build AEM Projects using Apache Maven.

-IntelliJ IDEA can also provide support in working with JSP, e.g.
+IntelliJ IDEA can also provide support in working with JSP, for example:

 Open the Import dialog in IntelliJ IDEA by

 In the Import dialog, select the POM file of your project.

 Continue with the default settings as shown in the dialog below.

 Continue through the following dialogs by clicking Next and Finish.

 You are now set up for AEM Development using IntelliJ IDEA